John-Abbott-College/6P3-Notes/lectures/python-extras/index.md

 The general-purpose console `print()` statement has served us well throughout this course for making program outut available to `stdout` when running our programs.

-It does have some limitations, in particular:The output shows the severity level before each message along with root, which is the name the logging module gives to its default logger.
-This output shows the default format that can be configured to include things like a timestamp or other details.
+It does have some limitations, in particular:

 - it is difficult to distinguish between important vs informational vs error messages
 - it is difficult to configure whether output should or should not be printed (i.e., to